 On August 1, 2007, we entered into a co-development, license and co-promotion agreement with Bayer Healthcare LLC (Bayer) to develop a specially-formulated inhaled Amikacin.
 We are responsible for development and manufacturing and supply of the nebulizer device included in the Amikacin product.
 Bayer is responsible for most future clinical development and commercialization costs, all activities to support worldwide regulatory filings, approvals and related activities, further development of Amikacin Inhale and final product packaging and distribution.
 We received an upfront payment of \$40.0 million in 2007 and performance milestone payments of \$20.0 million, of which \$10.0 million will be used to reimburse Bayer for Phase 3 clinical trial costs.
-We are entitled to \$60.0 million of development milestones upon achievement of certain development objectives, sales milestones upon achievement of annual sales targets, and royalties based on annual worldwide net sales of Amikacin Inhale.
-As of June 30, 2011, we have deferred revenue of approximately \$29.0 million, which we expect to amortize through July 2021, the estimated end of our obligations under this agreement.
+We are entitled to up to \$60.0 million of development milestones upon achievement of certain development objectives, sales milestones upon achievement of annual sales targets, and royalties based on annual worldwide net sales of Amikacin Inhale.
+As of September 30, 2011, we have deferred revenue of approximately \$28.1 million related to this agreement, which we expect to amortize through July 2021, the estimated end of our obligations under this agreement.